 Since the lifecycle of most computing hardware is short, and newer product generations are constantly being developed, businesses have begun to focus on effectively extending the life of the equipment they already have.
-This need led to the creation of our innovative Options Continuation Programs (OCPs) with IBM and Lenovo in 1999, which allows IT Xchange to extend the availability of discontinued hardware options, extending the total life of the equipment.
+This need led to the creation of our innovative Options Continuation Programs with IBM OCP and Lenovo OCP in 1999, which allows IT Xchange to extend the availability of discontinued hardware options, extending the total life of the equipment.

 With the recent steady upswing in the economy, many businesses have seen growth and an increase in IT spending.
 The recent explosion of handheld devices and the push to prepare for mobile computing has led to many small-medium sized businesses to become more strategic about their mobile spending, and many have adopted a “BYOD” (Bring Your Own Device) approach.
 While the BYOD strategy has some advantages – such as allowing more room for spending in other facets of IT – businesses have identified the problems associated with it, namely security and malware susceptibility.